Referrals and Authorization: Military Facility First Consideration

-The Right of First Refusal process allows the military hospital or clinic to provide specialty careSpecialized medical/surgical diagnosis, treatment, or services a primary care provider isn’t qualified to provide. to those with TRICARE Prime.
+Military facility first consideration lets the military hospital or clinic provide specialty careSpecialized medical/surgical diagnosis, treatment, or services a primary care provider isn’t qualified to provide. to those who have TRICARE Prime.

-Right of First Refusal applies only if you have TRICARE Prime.
+- It only applies if you have TRICARE Prime.

-- You must live within a 60-minute drive of a military hospital or clinic or you can waive the drive-time standards to stay enrolled in TRICARE Prime.
+- You must live within a 60-minute drive of a military hospital or clinic; you can also waive the drive-time standards to stay enrolled in TRICARE Prime.

-- During TRICARE Open Season, you can switch to TRICARE Select; this plan doesn’t require Right of First Refusal.
+- During TRICARE Open Season, you can switch to TRICARE Select; this plan doesn’t require military facility first consideration.

 - There is no copaymentA fixed dollar amount you may pay for a covered health care service or drug. for care received at a military hospital or clinic.